TwilightWingsStudio/CompositeGear/README.md

 # Composite Gear
 [![](http://cf.way2muchnoise.eu/full_282717_downloads.svg)](https://minecraft.curseforge.com/projects/compositegear)

-Composite Gear is a modification (IC2 Experimental addon) for game Minecraft.
+Composite Gear is a modification for the game Minecraft.

+It is designed to work together with any of major tech mods:
+ - IC2 Experimental
+ - TechReborn
+ - ImmersiveEngineering

 This mod adds some good things like full set of composite alloy armor and some weapons.